flutter/website/src/get-started/fwe/local-caching.md

 a user visits pages in your Flutter app that load a given user, the `UserRepository` class only loads that data over the network *once*.

-However, your users may eventually tire of waiting for data to load every time they relaunch your app.
+However, your users might eventually tire of waiting for data to load every time they relaunch your app.
 For that, you should choose from one of the persistent caching strategies found below.

 ## Persistent caches